 His taunt did not go unnoticed - he saw the anger flash in his son's eyes - but then the boy seemed to relax against the wall a little.
 "As a matter of fact I do have something to say."
 He began, looking anywhere but at Vader.
 "You didn't answer me before.
 Tell me about my mother."

 Once again, Vader ignored him.
 He was tempted to give him something, even just her name, but it dawned on him that this information could be used to force Luke into obedience.
 If the boy bowed to him, he'd be rewarded.

-"We shall speak about this again shortly."
+"We shall speak about that later."
 Vader told him instead, before reaching for his belt.
-The boy flinched slightly as he drew a lightsaber, but then realized it was the one he'd previously owned.
+The boy flinched slightly as he drew a lightsaber, but then realised it was the one he'd previously owned.
 His wide eyes turned back to Vader's face quizzically.
 The dark Lord held the weapon at arm's length, towards Luke.

 "Say it."
 Vader hissed, moving the lightsaber even closer.

 And he did.
 "I would like my lightsaber back..."
 Luke said, defeated, "Father."

 Vader smiled behind his mask, but did not surrender the weapon yet.
 It wasn't quite enough.
 He saw the boy's eyes open wide in apprehension.
 "Look at me and say I am your father."
 Vader rumbled.

 Without hesitating this time, Luke met his gaze, or rather the obsidian sockets of his mask, and said it.
 "You are my father."
 There was such finality in his tone of voice, as if the whole universe would come to an end right at that moment.
 Vader threw the saber softly upon the bed near the boy's feet and Luke grasped it in his hand immediately, relief washing over him, palpable through the Force.